Drifter-Supremo/writers-ai-app/memory-bank/tasks.md

 2025-04-17: Marked "(Optional) Password Reset" task (2.3) as incomplete and designated it as the **(Next Priority)**.
 Updated Landing Page section (3.0) to reflect completion of the redesign and fixes, superseding previous refinement tasks.
 2025-04-21: Updated Notes Section Refactor (3.5) to mark task "Notes should display as tile cards" as complete, reflecting the implementation of responsive grid layout and workflow-style card styling in `ProjectNotes.jsx`.
 2025-04-21: Marked remaining Notes Section Refactor (3.5) tasks (skeleton loaders, error handling, UI polish) as complete based on recent implementations (autosave, notifications, UI tweaks, button standardization).
+2025-04-22: Home Page cycling quote and stats panel — implemented animated creative quote cycling (Migra font, accent-cream, top-left, 6s, fade, no repeats) and began stats/activity panel structure below quote for future features.
+See also `activeContext.md` and `progress.md` for details.